by Tom Doyle

 “Why not?
 There, the sun may shine for us, instead of through us.”

 Joyce soundlessly slapped his friend on the back.
 “Young father, young artificer, stand me now and ever in good stead.”

 The Morrigan watched as the Liffey’s ever-flowing waters carried the two friends past the crumpled Referendum leaflet, still afloat, and washed them out from her adopted home, out beyond the Cúchulainn Barrier, out to the info-permeated sea.

 Impressed?
 Good!
 Find out more about Tom Doyle here; read his thoughts on this story here; check out the absolutely stunning, award-winning original illustration here; buy Wizard of Macatawa, which contains this story and many other wonders, over here.
-Leave comments on this story below; talk about how much you enjoyed reading it on our Facebook page or Twitter Feed.
+Leave comments on this story below; talk about how much you enjoyed reading it on our Twitter Feed.
 Review Tom’s books over at Goodreads or Shelfari.
 Dance around the room cheering wildly at having found another great author to add to your TBR stack.
 (Take a photo of yourself dancing in joy, post it to Facebook or Twitter with a link/tag to The Scribbling Lion, and you might just win a surprise gift as a thank you!)